w3f/General-Grants-Program/grants/speculative/data_highway_mining.md

   * Compatibility with most recent stable commit from the Substrate repository
   * Running chain containing all the above modules
   * Releases shall be tagged and include a Docker image
-  * Licensing shall be open-source using Apache 2.0 (or as otherwise recommended)
+  * Licensing shall be open-source using GNU GPL v3 for consistency with Substrate (or Apache 2.0 if required)
 * Target date: February 2020
 * Duration: 4 weeks
 * Full-Time Employees: Luke Schoen